A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

-\item \textit{Communication and Networking:} To prevent breaks in presence (BIP), i.e., disruptions that cause a user to be aware of the real-world setting, AR/VR and haptic traffic have stringent rate, reliability, and latency requirements \cite{park2018urllc}.
-Due to the expected explosive growth of data traffic, ultra-dense networks deployed in edge networks can potentially alleviate the constrained system capacity.
-Moreover, B5G/6G communication infrastructure~\cite{shen2021holistic} will play an instrumental role towards enabling post-Shannon communication to alleviate bandwidth constraints in managing the explosive growth of communication cost.
+\item \textit{Communication and Networking:} To prevent breaks in the presence (BIP), i.e., disruptions that cause a user to be aware of the real-world setting, AR/VR and haptic traffic have stringent rate, reliability, and latency requirements \cite{park2018urllc}.
+Due to the expected explosive data traffic growth, ultra-dense networks deployed in edge networks can potentially alleviate the constrained system capacity.
+Moreover, the B5G/6G communication infrastructure~\cite{shen2021holistic} will play an instrumental role towards enabling post-Shannon communication to alleviate bandwidth constraints in managing the explosive growth of communication costs.
 We discuss these concepts in greater detail in Section \ref{sec:communication}.

 \item \textit{Computation:} Today, MMO games can host more than a hundred players in a single game session and hence require high-specification GPU requirements.
 VRMMO games, which are the rudiments of the Metaverse system, are still scarce in the industry.
 The reason is that VRMMO games may require devices such as HMDs to be connected to powerful computers to render both the immersive virtual worlds and the interactions with hundreds of other players.
 To enable ubiquitous access to the Metaverse, a promising solution is the cloud-edge-end computation paradigm.
-Specifically, local computations can be performed on edge devices for the least resource consuming task, e.g., computations required by the physics engine to determine the movement and positioning of an avatar.
-To reduce the burden on the cloud for scalability, and further reduce end-to-end latency, edge servers can be leveraged to perform costly foreground rendering, which requires less graphical details but lower latency \cite{guo2020adaptive}.
-The more computation intensive but less delay sensitive tasks, e.g., background rendering, can in turn be executed on cloud servers.
+Specifically, local computations can be performed on edge devices for the least resource-consuming task, e.g., computations required by the physics engine to determine the movement and positioning of an avatar.
+To reduce the burden on the cloud for scalability and further reduce end-to-end latency, edge servers can be leveraged to perform costly foreground rendering, which requires less graphical details but lower latency \cite{guo2020adaptive}.
+The more computation-intensive but less delay-sensitive tasks, e.g., background rendering, can, in turn, be executed on cloud servers.
 Moreover, AI techniques of model pruning and compression, as well as distributed learning, can reduce the burden on backbone networks.
 We further discuss these concepts in Section \ref{sec:computation}.